Looking for the best things to do in Miami, Florida? This vibrant city holds so much to entertain you for days!

 One of the few places in America with a year-round subtropical climate, Miami has the prettiest beaches in Florida.
 Even during hurricane season, sudden rain showers are always replaced quickly by endless sunshine!

-20 Fun Things To Do In Miami You Can’t Miss
+25 Best Things To Do In Miami, FL You Shouldn’t Miss

-Previously the Villa Vizcaya, this was formerly the villa and estate of businessman James Deering.
-Overlooking the Biscayne Bay, this is a gorgeous attraction to visit in Miami and one of the prettiest museums in Florida and one of the best things to do in Miami.
+Previously the Villa Vizcaya was formerly the villa and estate of businessman James Deering.
+Overlooking Biscayne Bay, this is a gorgeous attraction to visit in Miami and one of the prettiest museums in Florida and one of the best things to do in Miami.

 Because of its timeless Mediterranean-style architecture, a visit to the Vizcaya is like taking a tour through the Gilded Age.
 As a result, the 32 decorated rooms and 10 acres of gardens have been pristinely preserved.